dry-rb/dry-rb.org/source/gems/dry-transaction/basic-usage.html.md

   end

   m.failure do |error|
-    # Runs for any failure (including :validate failures)
+    # Runs for any other failure
     puts "Couldn’t create this user." end end